katieraby/live-art/README.md

 ![Monetization in action](./screenshots/live-art-monetization.png "monetization in action")

 If you would like to view the backend API for this project please find the code [here](https://github.com/katieraby/live-art-backend).

-The hosted link to this project will be available post-bug-fixing.

 ### **Prerequisites**